-Classroom Etiquette:
+Classroom Etiquette

 - Be punctual to lectures, labs and clinics

-- Avoid any activity that may cause distraction during class Side conversations are not allowed.
+- Avoid any activity that may cause distraction during class.

 - Incivility will not be tolerated

-- Use of mobile devices and related applications, cameras are not allowed to be used, unless it is for a class activity.
+- Use of mobile devices and related applications and cameras are not allowed to be used, unless it is for a class activity.

 - Children are not allowed in the classroom.